plan44/plan44-feed/p44ledchaintest/README.md

 p44ledchaintest
 ===============

-This is a small utility indended for testing the p44-ledchain smart LED chain kernel driver for MT7688 SoC (and possibly other smart LED chain drivers using the same interface).
+This is a small utility indended for testing the p44-ledchain smart LED chain kernel driver for MT7688 SoC (and possibly other smart LED chain drivers using the same interface), or (with the -U option) any UART that can do 7-N-1 @ 3Mbaud (2.5MBaud for WS2812).

-(c) 2017-2024 by luz@plan44.ch
+(c) 2017-2025 by luz@plan44.ch

 ## Usage